 Stony Hill Farms – Chester

-Huge, homegrown pumpkins are waiting to be picked at Stony Hill Farms, open late September through October weekends.
-While you're there, check out the farm's other fall festivities, including hayrides, fresh produce and baked goods, and a 10-acre sea turtle corn maze.
+Huge pumpkins are waiting to be picked at Stony Hill Farms, open late September through October weekends.
+While you're there, check out the farm's other fall festivities, including hayrides, fresh produce and baked goods, and a 10-acre corn maze.
+This year's theme celebrates the "Age of Edison."

 Sussex County Strawberry Farm – Newton

 The name of this farm can be misleading; Sussex County Strawberry Farm has pumpkins, too!
-Beginning the first week in October, enjoy picking many different varieties of pumpkins, weekend hayrides, horse-drawn carriages, fresh cider, and apples.
+Beginning the first week in October, enjoy a pumpkin patch, weekend hayrides, horse-drawn carriages, fresh cider, and apples.

 Terhune Orchards – Princeton